workingDog/ClockPicker/README.md

     ClockPickerView(date: $date)

-As the clock hands are changed, the date hours and minutes are updated.
+As the clock hands are changed, the *date* hour and minutes are updated.

 To customise the looks of the clock, use